 2. Letting Miracles Save the Day

 Miracles do occur, but unless your setting is A.D.
-30 and Jesus is walking around performing the miracles, you need to evaluate whether they belong in your story.
+30 and Jesus is walking around performing the wonders, you need to evaluate whether they belong in your story.

-We work hard to create obstacles our characters will grow to overcome.
+You work hard to create obstacles your characters will grow to overcome.
 That’s what makes readers root for the hero.
-But if we drag a character to the brink of transformation, only for heaven to reach down and rescue him, readers will feel cheated.
+But if you drag a character to the brink of transformation, only for heaven to reach down and rescue him, readers will feel cheated.
 They won’t respond with, Wow, what an awesome God.
 They’re more liable to think, Wow, what a lazy author.

 In my opinion, a blatant miracle is difficult to pull off without sounding cliché.
 If you want to try it, my only suggestion is not to position it near the ending.
 Stick it somewhere in the middle, where it can be amazing without resolving all the protagonist’s problems.

 We live in a world where small miracles abound.
 Our whole lives are miracles.
 But when was the last time the sky opened, heaven’s light shone down, and a voice from above, accompanied by an angelic choir, obliterated all your problems?
 I’m guessing that hasn’t happened to you or anyone you know.

 You’re better off forgoing the miracle and finding a different way to express your story’s spiritual side.
 A book that shows a character struggling and then victoriously rising above his trials will have a stronger impact than one riddled with miracles and a character who doesn’t have to persevere through hardships.
 Readers are more likely to relate to character growth through ordinary means than miracles, which can lead them to mature in their faith as well.

 3. Slowing the Action with Prayer